A look at the design, market and legacy of Victorian pottery

 The company of J. W. Boteler & Brother was a struggling importer of ceramic ware whose fortune had yet to be made.
 Founded in 1867 the small company did all it could to distinguish itself from large national importers like E.V.
 Haughwout of New York.

-In 1874 and again in 1875 Boteler developed patented designs that were meant to be licensed by pottery companies for the production of unique ceramics.
+In 1874 and again in 1875 Boteler developed patented designs for ceramics that were meant to be licensed by pottery companies for the production of unique ceramics.
 The first of these was the Boteler oyster server.
-The second was the Boteler luncheon plate.
-Where the Boteler luncheon plate didn't find a ready market the Boteler oyster server did.
-Several European and American potteries licensed the Boteler design for their own version of the plate.
+The second was the Boteler luncheon plate which bears a similarity to their oyster plate design.

 Haviland, Limoges Boteler oyster plate